mkner/basic-pid/docs/examples.rst

 reference signal to track, and **y(t)** is the output at the current timestep from the process plant.

-In **Integrate Mode** the PID controller updates its current output using its state from the previous timestep.
+In **Integrate Mode** the PID controller updates its current output using its state from previous updates.
 At each timestep, the three term PID equation is recalculated.
-The proportional term is updated with the current error.
+The proportional term is updated using the current error.
 The integral term of the PID equation is reintegrated.
-And the derivative term is recalculated using the current error and errors from previous consecutive timesteps.
+And the derivative term is recalculated with respect to the current error.
+A timestep is the time between calls to **getPid(...)** or an equivalent.
+The exact duration of the amount of time that has passed between consecutive calls is determined by the program that is using the controller.
+This is the timestep.
+It is up to the calling program to decide how to interpret and utilize the results.

 In this example, the process output is a constant fixed value that is not and never can be the reference.
 Shows the effect of timestep